open/close all folders

 - In Wild Wild West, we see James West and a girl swimming in a water tank, shown from the shoulders up.

 - In-Universe example: In Porky's Revenge, after the girls promised the guys an orgy after they won the big game, they all went into a swimming pool at night.
 The girls proceeded to seductively pull down their straps (while standing with their shoulders above the surface) then threw their swimsuits out of the water.
 In reality, they actually divested spare swimsuits; the suits whose straps they pulled remained on.

-- Babylon 5: Lyta appears this way during the show's only sex scene, between her and Byron.
+- Lyta appears this way during the show's only sex scene, between her and Byron.
 Combined with Toplessness from the Back.

 - Also used during a dream sequence when Ivanova imagines herself naked in public.

-- Buffy the Vampire Slayer's title character demonstrates this trope at least twice: in Season 2's "Bewitched, Bothered, and Bewildered" when a potioned-up Buffy tries to seduce Xander, and in Season 6's "Dead Things" during a Buffy–Spike sex scene.
+- The title character demonstrates this trope at least twice: in Season 2's "Bewitched, Bothered, and Bewildered" when a potioned-up Buffy tries to seduce Xander, and in Season 6's "Dead Things" during a Buffy–Spike sex scene.